 And to trigger memories of Christmas seasons of old, try to make time for a television classic…

 “Morecambe & Wise – Christmas Specials” (2007) is a three-disc collection containing the adored British comedy duo in eight of their heralded Christmas television specials from 1969 to 1977, minus 1974 when the duo did not make a festive programme and the primetime Christmas night slot went to impressionist Mike Yarwood.
+You will likely find these shows dotted through the Christmas schedule, on the BBC or Gold perhaps.
 Eric and Ernie became the mainstays of Christmas night viewing in the UK and to appear as a guest on their show was a coveted accolade.
 In the 1971 Christmas classic, Glenda Jackson, Shirley Bassey and Andre Previn were happy to play it for laughs – but the sketch involving conductor Previn and a recital of the Grieg Piano Concerto takes some beating.
 The 1977 show – their last for the BBC – was watched by more than 28 million viewers, making it one of the top 25 most-watched programmes in British TV history.
 Morecambe & Wise moved to ITV thereafter.
 Among the stars to famously appear in their Christmas specials are Michael Parkinson, Peter Cushing, Vera Lynn, Vanessa Redgrave, Laurence Olivier, Elton John, Penelope Keith, Diana Rigg, John Thaw and Angela Rippon.
 (TV Magic: Seeing the orchestra corpse as Eric tells Andre Previn: “I am playing all the right notes – but not necessarily in the right order.”)

 “ I do hope your Christmas has…a little touch of Eternity in among the rush and pitter patter and all.
 It always seems such a mixing of this world and the next – but that, after all, is the idea.”